i believe in housing for all

 By Aya Black

 Today I was feeling low energy.
-I do not typically celebrate MLK Day because I believe there are so many expressions of Blackhood, celebrating Blackness is not a monolith and doesn’t have to look one particular way.
+I do not typically celebrate MLK Day because I believe there are so many expressions of Blackhood, celebration of Black History is not a monolith and doesn’t have to look one particular way.
 However, moving to a new state / city and not having a community makes it very crucial for me to honor the people and things that have shaped me into the person I am today.
 I grew up loving my black skin and hair and having public figures like Dr. Martin Luther King Jr. is one of the several reasons why.
 Getting to see widely respected change makers that looked like me at a young age had a very positive effect on my psyche.

 On MLK’s actual birthday on the 15th I was able to go to my local bookstore and purchase one of his pieces of work, Beyond Vietnam, which is actually a speech he made at a church in New York a year before he was murdered and adapted to a book.
 I am glad I was able to show my gratitude for an ancestor that fought for the civil rights I have the privilege to benefit from today.